vtsatskin/SmartData/contents/index.md

 ### Integration with operator usage plans

 Carriers know how many minutes, texts, and data the user has left.
-This information could be sycned with Firefox OS so that the user does NOT need to configure their phone.
+This information could be synced with Firefox OS so that the user does NOT need to configure their phone.
 It should "just work".

 Anecdotes have been shared where this is not as easy as one might expect.
 What